top of page

 Some of the most common reasons for a tooth extraction include:

-• Severe infection that have caused the deterioration of most of the tooth and possibly the bone beneath.
+• Severe infections that have caused the deterioration of most of the tooth and possibly the bone beneath.

 • Extensive tooth decay that makes a successful restorative treatment impossible.